 Despite the lack of quality published evidence, many institutional protocols have adopted an intermediate-intensity (i.e., administering the usual daily LMWH dose twice daily) or even a therapeutic-intensity dose strategy for thromboprophylaxis based on local experience.
-We recommend participation in well-designed clinical trials and/or epidemiologic studies when they become available.
+We recommend participation in ongoing clinical trials and epidemiologic studies.

 Should seriously ill COVID-19 patients receive therapeutic-intensity anticoagulation empirically (i.e., in the absence of confirmed or suspected VTE)?